 Protest Hooters in Bristol

 Some people find this contradictory to gender equality and the elimination of sexual discrimination, for others it is just harmless fun.
-Opinions aside, the Council Licensing Committee seems to have overlooked their gender equality duty, wide public opposition and police objections and granted the licence any way.
-Similarly, M&S appear to have forgotten their commitment to the Mumsnet "Let girls be girls" campaign when they leased out their premises to Hooters.
+Opinions aside, the Council Licensing Committee seemed to have overlooked their gender equality duty, wide public opposition and police objections when they granted the licence in 2010.
+Similarly, M&S appearred to have forgotten their commitment to the Mumsnet "Let girls be girls" campaign when they leased out their premises to Hooters.

-Many people in Bristol object to Hooters and are protesting against the business, the lease by M&S and the licence granted by the Council.
-The campaign has gained a huge amount of support including a protest in London in solidarity with Bristol residents and the Mumsnet and UK Feminista boards have been alive with discussion.
+Many of the people who objected to Hooters protested against the concept of the business, the lease by M&S and the licence granted by the Council.
+The campaign gained a huge amount of support including a protest in London in solidarity with Bristol residents and the Mumsnet and UK Feminista boards have been alive with discussion.
 For more information please click here.
 You can download a template letter here.

 Please note that BFN does not have a problem with women who work at Hooters, in fact we think they deserve a lot better.
 Anyone who feels harassed or victimised in the workplace can seek advice here and here.

 Some people find this contradictory to gender equality and the elimination of sexual discrimination, for others it is just harmless fun.
-Opinions aside, the Council Licensing Committee seems to have overlooked their gender equality duty, wide public opposition and police objections and granted the licence any way.
-Similarly, M&S appear to have forgotten their commitment to the Mumsnet "Let girls be girls" campaign when they leased out their premises to Hooters.
+Opinions aside, the Council Licensing Committee seemed to have overlooked their gender equality duty, wide public opposition and police objections when they granted the licence in 2010.
+Similarly, M&S appearred to have forgotten their commitment to the Mumsnet "Let girls be girls" campaign when they leased out their premises to Hooters.

-Many people in Bristol object to Hooters and are protesting against the business, the lease by M&S and the licence granted by the Council.
-The campaign has gained a huge amount of support including a protest in London in solidarity with Bristol residents and the Mumsnet and UK Feminista boards have been alive with discussion.
+Many of the people who objected to Hooters protested against the concept of the business, the lease by M&S and the licence granted by the Council.
+The campaign gained a huge amount of support including a protest in London in solidarity with Bristol residents and the Mumsnet and UK Feminista boards have been alive with discussion.
 For more information please click here.
 You can download a template letter here.

 Please note that BFN does not have a problem with women who work at Hooters, in fact we think they deserve a lot better.
 Anyone who feels harassed or victimised in the workplace can seek advice here and here.